-- ✓ The first and foremost reason is the need to grow. - ✓ There is rapid shrinking of time and distance across the globe. - ✓ It is being realised that the domestic markets are no longer adequate.
-The competition present domestically may not exist in some of the international markets. - ✓ There can be varied other reasons such as need for reliable or cheaper source of raw-materials, cheap labour, etc. - ✓ Companies often set up overseas plants to reduce high transportation costs.
-It may be cheaper to produce near the market to reduce the time and costs involved in transportation. - ✓ The trade tariffs and custom barriers are getting lowered, resulting in increased flow of business. - ✓ To form strategic alliances to leverage their respective comparative and competitive advantages.
+- The first and foremost reason is the need to grow. - There is rapid shrinking of time and distance across the globe. - It is being realised that the domestic markets are no longer adequate.
+The competition present domestically may not exist in some of the international markets.

+- There can be varied other reasons such as need for reliable or cheaper source of raw-materials, cheap labour, etc. - Companies often set up overseas plants to reduce high transportation costs.
+It may be cheaper to produce near the market to reduce the time and costs involved in transportation. - Companies find foreign markets to open up or grow big, they may naturally look at overseas manufacturing plants and sales branches to generate higher sales and better cash flow. - The trade tariffs and custom barriers are getting lowered, resulting in increased flow of business. - Globalization to form strategic alliances to leverage their respective comparative and competitive advantages.